stxnext/pymongo-migrate/README.md

 Sometimes tho you want to create some new entities, or migrate old data instead adding another IF statement to your code.
 This is where `pymongo-migrate` comes in.

+## Usage

+    Usage: pymongo-migrate [OPTIONS] COMMAND [ARGS]...

+    Options:
+      --help  Show this message and exit.

+    Commands:
+      downgrade  apply necessary downgrades to reach target migration graph
+      migrate    automagically apply necessary upgrades or downgrades to reach target migration
+      show       show migrations and their status
+      upgrade    apply necessary upgrades to reach target migration

+The most used command will be `migrate`, which works can be called like this:

+    $ pymongo-migrate migrate -u 'mongodb://localhost/test_db' -m tests/migrations

+Use `pymongo-migrate command --help` to learn more about particular command.

 ## Alternatives

 ATM there seem only two active python projects like this: